 In this study, antimicrobial copper metal was applied to 100 percent of patient bed surfaces in a hospital ICU for 23 months.
 Both copper and conventional beds were part of the study, and both were routinely sanitized as per the existing hospital protocol.
 In their findings, study authors determined that 89 percent of microbial samples taken from the plastic rails of convention hospital beds were dangerously contaminated (meaning they exceeded levels of bacteria considered safe).

 In the alternative, the ICU beds clad with antimicrobial copper hosted approximately 95 percent fewer bacteria than the conventional beds in the study.

 Dr. Schmidt adds, “[t]he findings indicate that antimicrobial copper beds can assist infection control practitioners in their quest to keep healthcare surfaces hygienic between regular cleanings, thereby reducing the potential risk of transmitting bacteria associated with healthcare associated infections.”

 The study offers strong findings about the contaminated setting that greets each critically ill patient even after their bed has been sanitized.
 Greater research into the use of materials like copper could lighten the load for any patient or visitor in a hospital setting.

 Experienced medical malpractice lawyers help you after injury

-With more than three decades of successful experience, the legal team at Schochor and Staton, P.A. aggressively protects the rights of injured clients and fights to achieve full compensation on your behalf.
+With more than three decades of successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects the rights of injured clients and fights to achieve full compensation on your behalf.
 Contact us today to schedule a free consultation.